The Graduate Program

 Extended Residence (ER): After completing six Residence Units, students are required to register for Extended Residence in any term in which they are holding a university teaching appointment, they are taking a class, or completing a degree requirement other than the dissertation defense.

-Students may not register part time; Continuous Registration must be maintained until all requirements for the degree are satisfied.
+Students may not register part-time; Continuous Registration must be maintained until all requirements for the degree are satisfied.
 Students are exempted from the requirement to register continuously only when granted a leave of absence.

-Graduate students may contact the DGS questions.
+Graduate students may contact the DGS or Azalia Resendiz with questions.

 Financial Matters: Fellowships, Stipends, Grants, Taxation